Elderspeak

-Elderspeak is a specialized speech style used by younger adults with older adults, characterized by simpler vocabulary and sentence structure, filler words, content words, overly-endearing terms, closed-ended questions, using the collective "we", repetition, and speaking more slowly.
+Elderspeak is a specialized speech style used by younger adults when speaking to older adults, characterized by simpler vocabulary and sentence structure, filler words, content words, overly-endearing terms, closed-ended questions, using the collective "we", repetition, and speaking more slowly.
 Elderspeak stems from the stereotype that older people have reduced cognitive abilities, such as in language processing and production, and its use may be a result of or contribute to ageism.
 Although some aspects of elderspeak may be beneficial for some recipients, it is generally seen as inappropriate and a hindrance to intergenerational communication.

 Elderspeak and communication accommodation

-Communication accommodation theory and code-switching look at how we modify our speech for our conversation partners.
-People can change their speech to be more similar to their conversation partners’ speech, which is known as convergence.
+Communication accommodation theory and code-switching look at how people modify their speech for their conversation partners.
+They can change their speech to be more similar to their conversation partners' speech, which is known as convergence.
 In other circumstances, people may change their speech to be more distinct, a process known as divergence.
 Furthermore, these modifications can promote fluidity of conversation and ease understanding.
 People tend to draw on stereotypes to infer what types of accommodations need to be made.
 In terms of intergenerational communication, young people tend to over-accommodate when conversing with older persons.
 That is, they make more adjustments than necessary.
 Young people tend to infer that older adults are slower at processing information and more cognitively inflexible.
 They make these inferences based on the perception of their conversation partner as old, rather than based on information about their conversational ability.
 This belief leads to more accommodations than necessary.

 Ryan and colleagues (1986) assessed several strategies used by younger individuals when accommodating to older adults which include: